ansible/community-docs/integration_tests_quick_start_guide.rst

 The target role contains everything that is needed to test a module.

-Names of targets contain a module name they test.
+The names of targets contain the module name that they test.

 Target names that start with ``setup_`` are usually executed as dependencies before module and plugin targets start execution.
 We will describe this kind of target later, in detail, in the :ref:`Writing tests from scratch<Writing-tests-from-scratch>` section.